My Region: US

-Born from one family’s passion for Kenya and its wilderness, the Sheldrick Wildlife Trust was established more than 40 years ago and is best known for its Orphans' Project, the first and most successful elephant orphan rescue and rehabilitation program in the world.
-The Sheldrick Trust is a pioneering conservation organisation, dedicated to the protection of wildlife and the preservation of habitats in East Africa.
+Born from one family’s passion for Kenya and its wilderness, the Sheldrick Wildlife Trust was established 45 years ago and is best known for its Orphans' Project, the first and most successful elephant orphan rescue and rehabilitation program in the world.
+The Sheldrick Wildlife Trust is a pioneering conservation organisation, dedicated to the protection of wildlife and the preservation of habitats in East Africa.

 The Sheldrick Wildlife Trust is based in Nairobi, Kenya, with a field headquarters bordering Tsavo East National Park.
-The (David) Sheldrick Wildlife Trust is a separately registered charity in the UK and is directly supported by The (David) Sheldrick Wildlife Trust USA, a registered 501(c)(3) in the United States.
+The Sheldrick Wildlife Trust is a separately registered charity in the UK and is directly supported by Sheldrick Wildlife Trust USA, a registered 501(c)(3) in the United States.

 Our conservation partners play a vital role in protecting Africa’s threatened wildlife and conserving habitats, while our corporate friends support us in a plethora of ways, from percentage of sales contributions to skills sharing, all with the intention of giving back to wildlife.